Pilot (1924 boat): Construction and pilot service

-On October 2, 1924, the Pilot was launched at the Essex shipyard at a cost of $52,000.
-She was a Knockabout type boat with 100-horsepower engines.
+Pilot was launched at the Essex County shipyard on October 2, 1924.
+Her construction had cost US$52,000.

-Pilot arrived in Boston on November 19, 1924, from Gloucester, Massachusetts with Captain Murdock McLean in command.
-McLean supervised her construction.
+Pilot arrived in Boston on November 19, 1924, from Gloucester, Massachusetts, with Captain Murdock McLean in command.
+McLean had supervised her construction.

-On December 9, 1924, the pilot boat Pilot left Lewis Wharf in Boston, on her trial trip past Boston Light.
-Captain William H. Lewis commanded her during the trial trip with fifty guests.
+On December 9, 1924, Pilot left Lewis Wharf in Boston with 50 guests aboard on her trial trip past Boston Light.
+Captain William H. Lewis commanded her during the trial trip.

-During World War II, the Pilot worked for the United States Coast Guard, moving troop transporters, freighters, and tankers.
+During World War II, Pilot worked for the United States Coast Guard, moving troop transports, cargo ships, and tankers.
 After the war she returned to the Boston Pilots' Associations until the early 1970s.

-End of service
+Later service

+Pilot docked in Brooklyn Bridge Park, May 2025.

-The Pilot was sold in 1976 to Norman D. Paulsen of California to serve as a research vessel.
-She was sold again in 1998 and her named changed to Highlander Sea.
-She was sold several times and in 2015 was purchased by Miles and Alex Pincus and converted into a maritime attraction at the Brooklyn Bridge Park.
+Pilot was sold in 1976 to Norman D. Paulsen of California to serve as a research vessel.
+She was sold again in 1998 and renamed Highlander Sea.
+She subsequently was sold several more times, and in 2015 Miles and Alex Pincus purchased her and converted into a maritime attraction at the Brooklyn Bridge Park.
+She operated as a seasonal floating bar from 2017 to 2025.
+In early 2026, she was moved from her berth in Brooklyn Bridge Park to Henry Street Basin in Red Hook for maintenance.

+Sinking

+Pilot (left) sunk alongside Victory Chimes on 11 July 2026.